x1ao4/mpv-integration-for-plex/README.md

 ## Known Issues

+- **Fast forward**: The shortcut key for fast forward, `right arrow key`, might conflict with other operations on your HTPC.
+To resolve this, open the `skipForward-keybinds.lua` of the HTPC with a TextEdit/Notepad, and change `RIGHT` to `f` or any other shortcut key you prefer.
+- **Multiply speed playback**: You can toggle the global playback speed mode on or off with the `g` key (default is off).
+In global playback speed mode, the speed you set will apply to the entire client until the next client restart, and you can turn off this mode at any time.
 - **Record screen (Beta)**: The recording might have issues with smoothness and stuttering, and does not support audio recording.
 - **Switch subtitles**: The subtitle option in the Plex interface will not change.
 Subtitle switching only takes effect on the screen and is only valid for the current playback.
 - **Adjust subtitle position**: This setting applies to the entire client until the next time the client is restarted.
 The subtitle position will be applied to all subtitles.